-- We consider the same system of equations as in Attack-C. - But we replace the tuples of constants C' and C'' by symbols. - We then compute a Gröbner basis for an elimination ordering with C' and C'' smallest. - We aim to recover equations in the variables C' and C''. - These equations must evaluate to zero on the actual ciphertext values if the input difference for round r + 1 holds. - To estimate the quality of the filter, we can calculate the probability that all these polynomials evaluate to zero for random values for C' and C". - The cost of the filter is only a few polynomial evaluations average.
+- Consider the same system of equations as in Attack-C. - Replace the tuples of constants C' and C'' by symbols. - Compute a Gröbner basis for an elimination ordering where C' and C'' smallest. - Recover equations in the variables C' and C''. - These equations must evaluate to zero on the actual ciphertext values if the input difference for round r + 1 holds. - To estimate the quality of the filter, calculate the probability that all these polynomials evaluate to zero for random values for C' and C''. - The cost of the filter is only a few polynomial evaluations average.